Antidote1911/experiment/test3/README.md

-Age encryption chunk by chunk
+encrypt chunk by chunk with stream::EncryptorBE32 XChaCha20Poly1305 Use bufreader/bufwiter